 AdondeAdonde is a small design company started by Javier Gutiérrez and Laurent Serin and based in France.
-Like most all of the designers featured in our shop pages to present work by Adónde is both a personal and professional pleasure.
-For full disclosure, when doing our wedding registry in Paris last year I tried to convince my future husband that we should just register for all of Adónde products and nothing else.
-He was tempted because like me, he had never seen such a sculptural, functional, creative approach to dining.
+The ceramic dishware is both sculptural and functional, giving a creative approach to dining.
 Plates are plates but also are lids.
 Bowls are bowls but also serving dishes or ceramic Tupperware to store food.
 They looked great on the table and on the shelf.

 Fabrication of all the work is made in France, Spain and Italy.
 The serving utensils are handmade using jatoba wood, also known as Brazilian cherry that comes from a FSC certified forest.